 Definition

-LTV is the expected gross profit from a customer over their lifetime, based on ARPA, churn, and margin.
+LTV is the expected gross profit from a customer over their lifetime, based on revenue per account, churn, and margin.

 Why it matters